 09 Sep 20 Years of the SUDC Foundation: Catching Up with Chelsea Hilbert, LCSW

-20 years ago this month, Chelsea Hilbert, LCSW, helped found the SUDC Program – the precursor to the SUDC Foundation – alongside current president Laura Gould.
+20 years ago this month, Chelsea Hilbert, LCSW, helped found the SUDC Program – the precursor to the SUDC Foundation – alongside former president Laura Gould.
 We recently sat down with Chelsea to gather her reflections on the last 20 years, and to find out what she hopes is in store for the SUDC Foundation going forward.

 Q: What drove you to found the SUDC Program in 2001?